 - Everything is integrated.
-Our platform technologies like Einstein predictive intelligence and the Lightning framework for development are built into everything we offer and everything you build.
+Our platform technologies like predictive analytics and the development framework are built into everything we offer and everything you build.

 There are few terms in here that are extra important for you to understand: trust, multitenancy, metadata, and the API.

 Why Trust the Cloud?